The academic year begins with a Summer Session (May to August) followed by a Regular Session (September to April).

 Time Limit if transferring from a Diploma to a Master’s in a similar area of study would be granted a time limit of 3 years, less the number of years in the Diploma; or the equivalent for part-time study.

 The academic progress of graduate students is monitored at the end of every term.
-To be considered in good standing, students in master’s and doctoral programs must maintain an Assessment Grade Point Average (AGPA) of at least 3.00 based on a minimum of 12 credits.
+To be considered in good standing, students in doctoral programs must maintain an Assessment Grade Point Average (AGPA) of at least 3.00 based on a minimum of 12 credits.

 Students in qualifying programs or concurrent qualifying programs in undergraduate courses will be assigned a grade in accordance with the undergraduate grading system for undergraduate courses.
 For all courses a B grade is required in order to ensure that the minimum standards of the graduate grading system are maintained.
 In addition, students must meet specific program requirements for good academic standing.